wilsonte-umich/mdi-suite-template/docs/pipelines/pipeline_files.md

 the latest version of that suite will be used.

-If you only use pipeline code from within your own tool suite, the suiteVersions dictionary can be omitted from pipeline.yml.
+If you only use pipeline code from within your own tool suite, the suiteVersions dictionary can be omitted from _pipeline.yml_.